Learning NSX-T-Part 9:Creating Logical Switches and Testing Connectivity

 Testing Logical Switch Connectivity

-Now its time to test whether or not the 2 vm’s which I added on Dev-App-Tier logical switch are able to communicate with each other.
+Now it’s time to test whether or not the 2 VMs that I added to the Dev-App-Tier logical switch are able to communicate with each other.

-I initiated ping from App to my Web vm and i was able to get a ping reply.
-Also ARP table was populated with entry of the vm which i just pinged.
+I initiated a ping from the app to my web VM and got a ping reply.
+Also, the ARP table was populated with the entry of the VM that I just pinged.

-Then I pinged from Web to App vm and got a response and ARP table had now an entry of the IP and Mac address of the App-01 vm.
+Then I pinged from the web to the app VM and got a response, and the ARP table now had an entry of the IP and Mac address of the App-01 VM.

-So we saw the connectivity between the 2 vm’s is established.
+So the connectivity between the 2 VMs is established.

 And that’s it for this post.
-In next post of this series we will learn about logical routing
+In the next post of this series, we will learn about logical routing

 Leave a Reply